SZ-Jasper/SELEC/README.md

 The SELEC module uses Streamlit (https://streamlit.io/), an open-source Python-based GUI that runs on the user's browser.

-To run the GUI from local files, change into the selec directory, and enter the following command from a terminal:
+To run the GUI from local files, enter the following command from a terminal:

+`cd selec`

-`streamlit run selec_gui.py`
+`streamlit run selec.py`

 This should bring up a series of URLS on the terminal, which can be copy and pasted into a web browser.